How to be creative

 As much as possible, consolidate the number of "containers" for your ideas and information:

-You will be going back-and-forth over the information a lot, so don’t obsess too heavily about organization.
+You will be going back-and-forth over the information a *lot*, so don't obsess too heavily about precisely organizing anything.

 Explicitly clarify the problem you're facing: